Evals

 </Card>

-Write detailed evaluation rules.
-Vague criteria lead to inconsistent results.
+Write detailed Check prompts.
+Vague criteria lead to inconsistent scoring.
 Include specific examples of what passing looks like.

 </Card>